Alamshah Halime Begum

 Uzun Hasan, father of Halime Begum (1460s–1470s).

-Alamshah Halima Begum (1460–1522) (Azerbaijani: عالمشاه حلیمه بیگم) was a Turkoman Aq Qoyunlu princess.
+Alamshah Halime Begum (عالمشاه حلیمه بیگم; 1460–1522) was a Turkoman Aq Qoyunlu princess.
 She was the daughter of Uzun Hasan and Teodora Despina Khatun, and the mother of Ismail I.

 Name

 There are different opinions about her real name.
 It may have been Halima, Halime, Alamshah, Alemshah, Alamşah, Alemşah, or Martha.

 Life

-Her father was the Aq Qoyunlu ruler Uzun Hasan and her mother was the daughter of John IV of Trebizond, Theodora Megale Komnene, also known as "Despina Hatun".
+Her father was the Aq Qoyunlu ruler Uzun Hasan and her mother was the daughter of John IV of Trebizond, Theodora Megale Komnene, also known as "Despina Khatun".
 There is no reliable information about the first years of her life.
-In 1471 she married Shaykh Haydar, the son of her aunt Khadija Khatun (her father's sister) and the sheikh of the Safavid Order.
-They had three sons, Ali Mirza Safavi, Ibrahim and Ismail I and four daughters.
+In 1471, she married Shaykh Haydar, the son of her paternal aunt Khadija Khatun and the sheikh of the Safavid Order.
+They had three sons, Ali Mirza, Ebrahim Mirza and Ismail I and four daughters.

 Issue

 By her husband, she had three sons and four daughters: